How to Choose a Live Vocal Microphone

 There are also super and hypercardioid mics that are even more unidirectional and take the feedback-blocking benefits of a cardioid to the next level.
 Super and hypercardioid patterns are even more precise than standard cardioid patterns, which can be great for rejecting external audio sources on stage.

 However, there are some drawbacks to using these polar patterns.
 These mics require the singer to be extremely consistent with their positioning relative to the mic.
-This means it probably is not the best option for a singer who likes to move around on stage.

 If you’re someone who doesn’t move very much while performing or you keep your mic clipped to the stand, this may suit you.
-It could also be very useful on a particularly noisy stage!
+It can also be very useful on a particularly noisy stage!

-A lot of microphones offer the ability to switch between various polar patterns which can be extremely useful if you find yourself needing to adjust your feedback rejection to suit certain environments.
+Some live microphones offer the ability to switch between various polar patterns which can be extremely useful if you find yourself needing to adjust your feedback rejection to suit certain environments.

 Proximity Effect